HowardZHY/MCPatcherForge/README.md

 ## Known issues:

-Incompatibility with https://github.com/quentin452/Multithreadingandtweaks, it @Overwrites methods used by this mod.
+Incompatibility with https://github.com/quentin452/OptimizationsAndTweaks, it @Overwrites methods used by this mod.

+You have to set B:enableMixinRenderItem=false and B:enableMixinItemRenderer=false if you have to use it.

 Items with golden in its name like golden_horse_armor or golden_hoe didn't show with default name, you have to use the format below: